-Topics in this cycle: Music: Electronic Dance Music Taught: Spring 2 Year Group: 9 Key knowledge/concepts to be learnt ('Tell me about') Websites/blogs/YouTube links and further reading to deepen and consolidate learning Identify the elements of music, of Express an opinion about what r Can write about dance music us contrasting genres?
-Listen with 'increasing discrimina Music - Key Stage 3), identifying opinions on the music you hear.
-Can you identify the notes of C r identify the letter names of the r and how it is formed and what t How accurately can you play an Use a MIDI keyboard to practice these into the DAW, editing the researches of the research sing musical language from listening to four tion and awareness' (ref.
-National Curriculum for instruments/sounds, features of the music and offer major, D minor, F major and E minor chords? notes on a music keyboard, explain what a chord is he two main types of chords sound like.
-Ind record the four chords into the DAW? e playing drum parts and a bass line, then record notes if required to ensure they are accurate.
-Ind record drum patterns and a melodic bass line e playing a melodic line, then record this into the ed to ensure they are accurate.
-You will also be able to add into your work.
-Electronic Music - BBC Electronic music - KS3 Music - BBC Bitesize - BBC Bitesize History: How EDM was made on micro-computers: Making electronic dance music in 1990 with budget home computer - YouTube 90s DAW: Café Del Mar - Atari Notator - The Arrange Window Cafe Del Mar - Atari ST Cubase - YouTube What is "four-to-the floor"?
+Topics in this cycle: Music: Electronic Dance Music Taught: Spring 1 Year Group: 9 Key knowledge/concepts to be learnt ('Tell me about') Websites/blogs/YouTube links and further reading to deepen and consolidate learning Identify the elements of music, ar Express an opinion about what m Can write about dance music usi contrasting genres?
+Listen with 'increasing discriminati Music - Key Stage 3), identifying in opinions on the music you hear.
+Can you identify the notes of C m identify the letter names of the not and how it is formed and what the How accurately can you play an Use a MIDI keyboard to practice these into the DAW, editing the notes if required to find appropriate library loops to find appropriate library loops to complete the Learn to record melodic lines into a context. ng musical language from listening to four on and awareness' (ref.
+National Curriculum for instruments/sounds, features of the music and offer agior, D minor, F major and E minor chords? otes on a music keyboard, explain what a chord is e two main types of chords sound like. d record the four chords into the DAW? playing drum parts and a bass line, then record otes if required to ensure they are accurate. d record drum patterns and a melodic bass line playing a melodic line, then record this into the d to ensure they are accurate.
+You will also be able o add into your work. d record a melodic line into the DAW and select Electronic Music - BBC Electronic music - KS3 Music - BBC Bitesize - BBC Bitesize History: How EDM was made on micro-computers: Making electronic dance music in 1990 with budget home computer - YouTube 90s DAW: Café Del Mar - Atari Notator - The Arrange Window Cafe Del Mar - Atari ST Cubase - YouTube What is "four-to-the floor"?
 Four-on-the-floor - that disco beat! - YouTube The components of EDM: 5 Essential EDM Sounds and How to Make Them (sweetwater.com) A walk through the decades - the history of EDM: The History of Electronic Dance Music A Journey Through The Decades (thedjrevolution.com)